 - Public Trust: LEAS helps law enforcement better serve a diverse population.

 Every new FBI Special Agent must go through this training, which has also become standard protocol for several major metropolitan police departments.

 “The lessons that I learned at that point in my career I have carried with me to this day.
 I felt as though [LEAS] made me a better police officer.
 To see really what the role of policing is in our society, and the way that we really have to stand out and support people who are in trouble.” – Peter Newsham, Chief of Police, Metropolitan Police Department, Washington D.C.
 Share via Twitter Share via Facebook

-Since its establishment in 1999 in Washington, D.C., more than 130,000 law enforcement officers have participated in LEAS trainings.
-Federal agencies whose agents are trained in the program include the Federal Bureau of Investigation, U.S. Secret Service, while local departments include the Washington, D.C., Metropolitan Police Department, the Philadelphia Police Department, and dozens more.
-LEAS has also been incorporated into the curriculum of FBI National Academy, the FBI National Executive Institute, and the FBI Law Enforcement Executive Development Seminar.
+Since its establishment in 1999 in Washington, D.C., more than 140,000 law enforcement officers have participated in LEAS trainings.
+Federal agencies whose agents are trained in the program include the Federal Bureau of Investigation and the U.S. Secret Service, while local departments include the Washington, D.C., Metropolitan Police Department, the Philadelphia Police Department and dozens more.
+LEAS has also been incorporated into the curriculum of FBI National Academy, the FBI National Executive Institute and the FBI Law Enforcement Executive Development Seminar.